 Registering a donor-conceived birth

-If your child is born in Victoria, you need to register the birth within 60 days by completing a Birth Registration Statement (BRS).
+If your child is born in Victoria, you need to register the birth within 60 days of your child being born.
+See Register a birth.

 Information on birth certificates

-Birth certificates don't include donor details – these details are kept on donor registers (see below).
+Generally birth certificates don't include donor details – these details are kept on donor registers (see below).
+In limited circumstances a donor can be added to the child’s birth certificate; see Add or remove a parent on a birth certificate.

 Birth mother's female partner

-To add the birth mother's female partner to your child's birth certificate, see Add or remove a parent on a birth certificate.
+To add the birth mother's female partner to your child's birth certificate, see Add a parent to a birth certificate.

 Your child’s birth certificate includes all ‘previous children of the relationship’ including those born to the mother’s female partner.